 We performed a conservative manual investigation of these 281 candidates, producing a curated list of 93 probable new asteroid discoveries.
-As described in Section 4.6.3, post processing of the heliolinc output with link_purify produced a final set of 281 candidate linkages, ranked with the most promising candidates first.
-Using find_orb (B. Gray 2025), we derived orbit fits for each candidate, sorting the resulting list by $\chi^2{\rm dof}$, the quality of the fit.
-Manual inspection of the linkages indicated that those ranked 0-137 corresponded to unique real asteroids; ranks 138-200 contained additional real objects intermixed with some spurious linkages; and ranks higher than 200 were essentially all spurious.
-This analysis indicates that it will be possible to identify cuts on quality metrics like χ^2 to derive discovery candidate
+All of these candidates are identified as main-belt asteroids As described in Section 4.6.3, post processing of the heliolinc output with link_purify produced a final set of 281 candidate linkages, ranked with the most promising candidates first.
+Using find_orb (B. Gray 2025), we derived orbit fits for each candidate, sorting the resulting list by χ^2{dof} , the quality of the fit.
+Manual inspection of the linkages indicated that those ranked 0-137 corresponded to unique real asteroids; ranks 138-200 contained additional real objects intermixed with some spurious linkages; an d ranks higher than 200 were essentially all spurious.
+This analysis indicates that it will be possible to identify cuts on quality metrics like χ^2 to derive discovery candidate samples with high purity; determining the exact quantitative cut values requires more data with LSSTCam.
+We next removed all observations matched to known asteroids (using Minor Planet Center ()'s MPChecker service), reducing the number of candidates to 97.
+Of these, four had strong astrometric and/or photometric outliers, likely due to self-subtraction in difference images due to the unavoidable limitations of template generation from the limited quantity of data available from LSSTComCam.
+We suspect these four linkages do correspond to real objects, but have chosen to discard them out of an abundance of caution.
+The remaining 93 were submitted to the Minor Planet Center and accepted as new discoveries. demonstrating the LSST pipelines are able to successfully discover new solar system objects.

-Figure 34.
+Figure 33.
 Magnitude residuals and flux pulls for PSF photometry on difference images for ECDFS field in i for detected fake sources.
 Top panel: Distribution of true magnitudes for injected sources (blue), also splitting into hostless (black dash) and hosted (orange) sources, with detection completeness as a function of true magnitude (gray line).
 Vertical dashed lines indicate the 90% and 50% completeness magnitude limits.
 Center left panel: 2D hexbin plot of PSF magnitude residuals (measured minus true) versus true magnitude for detected sources, with running median (solid black) and σ{MAD} (dashed black) overlaid.
 Center right panel: Marginalized distributions of PSF magnitude residuals for hostless (blue) and hosted (orange) sources with true magnitude $m_i < 22.5$, annotated with robust mean and standard deviation.
 Bottom left panel: 2D hexbin plot of PSF flux pulls versus true magnitude for detected sources, with running median (solid black) and σ{MAD} (dashed black) overlaid.
 Bottom right panel: Marginalized distributions of PSF flux pulls for hostless (blue) and hosted (orange) sources with true magnitude $m_i < 22.5$, annotated with robust mean and standard deviation.